pbahr/pbahr.github.io/index.md

 ## Purpose of This Blog

 It's been a while that I'm doing diverse projects in quantitative analysis and data science, mostly as part of my coursework in [Coursera Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science).
 I follow two main goals for this blog.
 The first one is to keep track of what I have done and the decisions made along the way.
-The code will be available through [my GitHub account](https://github.com/pbahr), and I always seek comments and advice on these projects.
+The code will be available through [GitHub](https://github.com/pbahr), and I always seek your comments and advices on these projects.
 Please feel free to reach out if you had any questions or comments on these projects.

 The second and more important goal is to give back to the community.
-I hope to pave the road for aspirant data scientists and quantitative analysts to get started in their journey, by sharing my experience and pointers to the resources I found valuable.
+I hope to pave the road for aspirant data scientists and quantitative analysts to get started in their journey, by sharing my experience and pointers to the resources I deemed valuable.

 Once again, I'm glad you're here with me and look forward to your comments.